zingale/computational_astrophysics/content/machine-learning/neural-net-basics.md

-# Machine Learning Basics
+# Artifical Neural Network Basics

 ## Neural networks

-When we talk about machine learning, we usually mean an [_artifical neural network_](https://en.wikipedia.org/wiki/Artificial_neural_network).
+When we talk about machine learning, we often mean an [_artifical neural network_](https://en.wikipedia.org/wiki/Artificial_neural_network).
 A neural network mimics the action of neurons in your brain.
 We'll